 Facts & Figures

-have participated in Europe, Middle East, Asia and Africa
+have participated in Europe, Middle East, Asia and Africa.
+This year Latin America joined.

 have participated

-in 4 countries have taken place since 2012
+in 5 countries have and are taking place since 2012

 96 % of schools